Longest range electric cars 2025

 Longest range electric cars

 That's a bit of a clunky name, isn't it?
-We'll let that slide, though, and the new Mercedes CLA with EQ Technology (nope, not getting any better) can travel up to 484 miles according to the WLTP cycle.
+We'll let that slide as the new Mercedes CLA with EQ Technology can travel up to 484 miles according to the WLTP cycle.
 Most impressively of all, the electric CLA doesn't even have the biggest battery pack here.
 Far from it, at a relatively modest 85kWh.

 A slippery profile is key to achieving the near-500-mile range figure.
 It's a good job it can go so far without stopping, though, as your charging options in the UK will be limited.
 A far less forgivable issue than the name of the car is its lack of 400-volt charging compatibility.
 It only works with 800-volt stations, meaning you can't use more than half of all UK charging stations.

 This will be rectified for electric CLAs delivered from Spring 2026 onwards, although it won't be possible to retrofit any cars that make it here before then.
-As time goes on and more 800-volt chargers appear, though, it'll be less of an issue.
+As time goes on and more 800-volt chargers appear, though (in some case replacing older 400-volt stations), it will be less of an issue.

 Read our full Mercedes EQS review

-Go for the front-wheel drive version and spec the Long Range battery, and the official figure is 466 miles.
+Going for the front-wheel drive version with the Long Range battery will see the official range at 466 miles.
 The powerful all-wheel drive version saps more power from its 97kWh pack but still manages an impressive 411 miles.

 Read our full DS No8 Review

-As its name suggests, the 3 is the third car from Polestar, and perhaps its most impressive yet.
-It uses a huge 111kWh battery pack which gives a whopping 438 miles of range if combined with the Long Range Single Motor version.
-It feels more luxurious than the Polestar 2 inside, as well, so those miles should pass with ease.
+As its name suggests, the Polestar 3 is the third car from Polestar and perhaps its most impressive yet.
+It uses a huge 111kWh battery pack which gives a whopping 438 miles of range if combined with the Long Range Single Motor setup.
+It feels more luxurious than the Polestar 2 inside so those miles should pass with ease.
 It also offers fast charging speeds of up to 250kW.
 That means a 10-80% charge in just 30 minutes – if you can find a suitable charger.

 The only caveat is that the single-motor version has 'just' 299PS, which in premium EV terms is not a great deal.
 If you're happy sacrificing a bit of range, though, there's an outrageously fast 489PS version which does 0-62mph in under five seconds, yet still manages nearly 400 miles on a single charge.